Sixth Form Expectations

 - Compulsory for Year 12, only leave site during break and lunch.

 - Students who are sick should report to MI (MI to inform Sixth Form Reception).

 - In case of emergency students are to report to the Sixth Form Reception in the first instance.
-Sixth Form Reception to request permission for pupil to go home.
+Sixth Form Reception to request permission for student to go home.

 - Year 12 and 13 students should be at AM registration for 8.45am and finish at 3:10pm.

 - Any Year 12 and 13 students can sign out during break and lunch time only.
 They can use their school security lanyard to sign in and out.
 They must return before the end of the break or lunch time.

 - The content of A Level / 16-19 courses is very high, it is important that you do not miss lessons.

 - It is expected that students achieve 95% attendance throughout the academic year.

 - Attendance, an exemplary record of attendance says a huge amount about you as a person: that you are dedicated, well – motivated; organised and someone who takes responsibility seriously.
 Good attendance also plays an important role when applying to higher education establishments or for employment.